gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 silently discarded.

-After completion of Encrypted Association initialization, the Client MUST send to the Server a PVALID Chunk (see
+After completion of Encrypted Association initialization, the Client MUST send to the Server a PVALID chunk (see
 {{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the CRYPT parameter of the INIT chunk.
 The Server receiving the PVALID chunk will compare the